top of page

 Thanks to Wolfgang Christian for this wonderful digital rendering of The Galton Board.

 Unlike unity and the dark, undifferentiated big block, we have now added light by drawing a single path through the big block.
 The average is like the view of a forest as a single entity or path - even though - we know that it is the diversity of trees found in the forest that makes the forest interesting.
 Perhaps, the fact that the forest's color is usually green or the path through time changes color with the seasons - the average - is interesting to some.
 The forest’s average does help us understand its dominant attractor.
 The forest's dominant attractor, as with most natural systems, is gravity.
-But it has other environmental attractors, like temperature and soil quality.
+But it has other environmental attractors, like temperature, sunlight availability, wind, and soil quality.
 For example, the degree to which there was past volcanic activity will greatly impact the quality of the soil available to the forest’s inhabitants.

-However, it is the trees within the forest that possess a diverse array of unexpected colors that are even more interesting.
-Each species and individual plant develop a nuanced relationship with its environment.
-Charles Darwin, Natural Selection, genetic mutation, and epigenetics help us understand the great adaptability and resulting diversity of life.
-Next, we begin our exploration of the diverse trees found in the forest.
+However, it is the trees within the forest that possess a diverse array of characteristics—such as colors, leaf shapes, height, width, and the spectrum between evergreen and deciduous foliage—that are even more interesting.
+Each species and individual plant develops a nuanced relationship with its environment.
+Charles Darwin, natural selection, genetic mutation, and epigenetics help us understand the great adaptability and resulting diversity of life.
+While genetic mutations alter DNA sequences over generations, epigenetics refers to changes in gene expression triggered by environmental factors—without altering the underlying DNA.
+These epigenetic mechanisms allow organisms to adapt more rapidly to their surroundings, complementing the slower process of natural selection.

-4. Diversity by degree
+4. Diversity by Degree

 2nd moment: the variance